adamculp/php-code-quality/README.md

 # php-code-quality
-The objective is to include multiple PHP code quality tools in one instance.
+The objective is to include multiple PHP code quality tools (phpqatools and more) in one instance.
 Currently this means:

 - squizlabs/php_codesniffer
 - phpunit/phpunit